Mexico at London 2012 part 1: Mariana Avitia makes history

 The very first Olympic archery medal for Mexico was won by the 18-year-old Avitia, from Monterrey.
 She had started shooting in 2001 aged six, and went on to compete at the Beijing 2008 Olympic Games aged just 14 – the youngest member of the entire Mexican Olympic delegation.
 She finished in eighth place, with her teammate Juan Rene Serrano in a heartbreaking fourth place, after qualifying in first.

 In London, Mexico fielded full teams of both men and women.
-Along with Roman and Avitia, it was the debut Olympics for Alejandra Valencia and a trio of Mexican men: Serrrano, Luis Eduardo Velez and Luis Alvarez.
+Along with Roman and Avitia, it was the debut Olympics for Alejandra Valencia and a trio of Mexican men: Serrano, Luis Eduardo Velez and Luis Alvarez.
 All four were knocked out in the 1/16 eliminations round, with Alvarez losing to eventual gold medallist, Oh Jin Hyek.

 In the team event, with matches still decided by cumulative points, the Mexican men finished in a frustrating fourth, losing the bronze medal match against Korea 224-219, while the Mexican women were eliminated in the quarterfinals by eventual bronze medallists Japan.